Walter Livingston (architect): Awards and boards

-In addition to his professional activities, highlights of Mr. Livingston's extensive service to civic and community activities are numerous.
+In addition to his professional activities, highlights of Livingston's extensive service to civic and community activities are numerous.
 He was a Past President of the Philadelphia Urban League, who in 1994 awarded him the Whitney Young Heritage Award for his contribution to the community.
 The Boy Scouts of America awarded him with the Silver Beaver and the Silver Antelope Awards for his dedication and service to youth.
 In recognition of extraordinary contributions in public service he was awarded the Jefferson Award by the Evening and Sunday Bulletin in 1978.
 In 1980 he was awarded the Leslie Pinckney Hill Centennial Recognition Citation by Cheyney University for his contributions in the field of Architecture and City Planning.

-Livingston has served on the boards of Wesley Enhanced Living at Stapeley in Germantown, Southeastern Pennsylvania Chapter of the American Red Cross, Northeast Regional Board and the executive committee of the Cradle of Liberty Council of the Boy Scouts of America, The Presbyterian Foundation for Philadelphia, Berean Institute, Harcum College, and the Philadelphia Housing and Development Corporation.
-Additionally Mr. Livingston has served as chairman of the boards of The Philadelphia Tribune Newspaper and the Center Post Housing Development.
+Livingston has served on the boards of Wesley Enhanced Living at Stapeley in Germantown section of Philadelphia, the Southeastern Pennsylvania Chapter of the American Red Cross, Northeast Regional Board and the executive committee of the Cradle of Liberty Council of the Boy Scouts of America, The Presbyterian Foundation for Philadelphia, Berean Institute, Harcum College, and the Philadelphia Housing and Development Corporation.
+Livingston served as chairman of the boards of The Philadelphia Tribune Newspaper and the Center Post Housing Development.
 In 2011, Livingston, who served on the board of NewCourtland, was honored – his family was presented with the Ephraim D. Saunders award for exceptional acts of community service – at the opening of a $14.6 million facility.

 He also has served on the boards of the Philadelphia Redevelopment Authority, Philadelphia Industrial Development Corporation, Philadelphia Chamber of Commerce, Youth Study Center of Philadelphia, The Philadelphia Foundation, Southern Home Services, Penn Presbyterian Medical Center, the Berean Federal Savings Bank and Charter Vice-president of The University City Swim Club.

-Mr. Livingston was a 33-degree mason, a member of the Holy Apostles and the Mediator Church, the Alpha Phi Alpha fraternity, the Union League of Philadelphia, and the Philadelphia Chapter of Rotary International.
+Livingston was a 33-degree mason, a member of the Holy Apostles and the Mediator Church, the Alpha Phi Alpha fraternity, the Union League of Philadelphia, and the Philadelphia Chapter of Rotary International.

+Personal life

+In 1951, Livingston married Marjorie V. Cachie of New York City, with whom he was married for 60 years.
+They had six children, three boys and three girls followed by twelve grandchildren. and are also survived by eight great-grandchildren and three great-great-grandchildren.

+Death

+Livingston died at his home on Locust Street in Philadelphia on June 8, 2011, age 89.